-🚺 Master's Program D Doctoral Program ALAS works as quality assurance in education.
-In the Master's Program, ALA is conducted based on the following five perspectives.
+Master's Program D Doctoral Program ALAS works as quality assurance in education.
+In the Master's Program, ALA is conducted based on the following six perspectives.
 ALAS works as a quality assurance system in education.
-In the Doctoarl Program, ALA is conducted based on the following seven perspectives.
-Academic foundation: Whether you are equipped with theories/ ideas of the analytical methods, and knowledge and skills appropriate for the degree in risk and resilience.
-Academic foundation: Whether you are equipped with theories/ ideas of the analytical methods, and knowledge and skills appropriate for the degree in risk and resilience.
-2. Knowledge of real-world problems: Whether you are equipped with knowledge and insights about real-world problems appropriate for Master of Engineering.
-Knowledge of real-world problems: Whether you are equipped with knowledge and insights about real-world problems appropriate for Ph.D in Engineering.
-Broad perspectives: Whether you have a broad perspective appropriate for Master of Engineering.
-Broad perspectives: Whether you have a broad perspective appropriate for Ph.D in Engineering.
-4. From identifying problems to solving them: Whether you could understand the process of identifying problems to solving them and lead them to solve.
-4. From identifying problems to solving them: Whether you could deeply understand the process of identifying problems to solving them and lead them to solve by creative ways.
-Presentation/Communication skills: Whether you have presentation and communication skills appropriate for Master of Engineering.
-Presentation/Communication skills: Whether you have advanced presentation and communication skills appropriate for Ph.D in Engineering.
+In the Doctoarl Program, ALA is conducted based on the following six perspectives.
+1. Fundamentals of engineering: Basic knowledge and academic skills of advanced professionals in engineering were gained 1.
+Fundamentals of engineering: Basic knowledge and academic skills of researchers or advanced professionals in engineering were gained Knowledge of basic theories and related skills: Knowledge of fundamental theories for risk and resilience analysis and assessment, and knowledge of information processing technologies related to risk and resilience analysis and assessment were gained 2.
+Knowledge of basic theories and related skills: Knowledge of theoretical foundations for risk and resilience analysis and assessment based on fundamentals of engineering, and knowledge of advanced information processing technologies related to risk and resilience analysis and assessment were gained Knowledge of issues in the real world: Knowledge of real-world issues covered by risk and resilience engineering was gained 3.
+Knowledge of issues in the real world: In-depth knowledge of real- 4.
+Broad perspective overlooking circumstance: Ability to see the subject of risk and resilience engineering from a broad perspective was gained world issues covered by risk and resilience engineering was gained 4.
+Broad perspective overlooking circumstance: Ability to see the subject of risk and resilience engineering from a broad and comprehensive perspective was gained 5.
+Abilities of problem setting and solving: Ability to understand the process from setting up problems to solving them by engineering means, and to devise and develop specific solutions for problems related to risk and resilience were gained 5.
+Abilities of problem setting and solving: Ability to understand the process from setting up problems to solving them by engineering means in depth and to devise and develop specific solutions for 6.
+Global communication ability: Ability to fulfill assigned roles in a research team or research project, demonstrate adequate communication skills, and take on leadership roles as needed was gained problems related to risk and resilience were gained 6.
+Global communication ability: Ability to fulfill assigned roles and take leadership in a research team or research project with high communication skills was gained In the ALA, each student have a meeting with more than three faculty members and get feedback in the ALA committee which is conducted twice a year.
+Students get feedback and use them to improve learning plan.
+In the final ALA, when students are approved that they are eligible for Master of Engineering in the all six items, they can be regarded as passing the final examination.
 In the ALA, each student have a meeting with more than three faculty members and get feedback in the ALA committee which is conducted twice a year.
-Students get feedback and use them to improve learning 6.
-Knowledge needed in international society: Whether you are equipped with knowledge in the area of expertise that are needed in international society. plan.
-In the final ALA, when students are approved that they are eligible for Master of Engineering in the all five items, they can be regarded as passing the final examination.
-Academic achievements: Whether you have academic achievements appropriate for Ph.D in Engineering.
-In the ALA, each student have a meeting with more than three faculty members and get feedback in the ALA committee which is conducted twice a year.
 Students get feedback and use them to improve learning plan.
-In the final ALA, when students are approved that they are eligible for Ph.D in Engineering in the all seven items, they can be regarded as passing the final examination.
+In the final ALA, when students are approved that they are eligible for Ph.D in Engineering in the all six items, they can be regarded as passing the final examination.